Pobee Biney

-Trade Union Activities
+Trade union activities

 Biney emerged as a natural trade unionist, someone who would speak up for the rights of workers without prompting.
 This led workers with grievances to seek him our for advice and support.
 Because of his popularity Biney was elected President of the Railway Workers Union, Esikadu-Sekondi in 1946.
 He was elected Vice-President of the Trade Union Congress (TUC) in 1949.
 His close friend Anthony Woode became the TUC General Secretary.
 Biney developed a reputation as "a fighter for the suffering masses."

-General Strike
+General strike

 The Meteorological workers who went on strike on 4 October 1949 were summarily dismissed.
 The colonial secretary, Robert Scott, had issued a circular stating that government employees who take part in the strike will be dismissed.
 The TUC organised a conference and resolved to call a general strike if the dismissed workers were not reinstated.

 On 13 November 1949 the TUC sent a strike notice to the [acting] colonial secretary.
 A meeting was held with the colonial administration in Accra on 23 December 1949 to try and resolve the dispute.
 However the authorities declined to reinstate the sacked workers.
 The TUC called an emergency meeting to fix a date to commence the strike.

 On the evening of 4 January 1950 the TUC called organised a rally at which Biney informed the gathered workers that a general strike would commence on 7 January.
 He cautioned that workers in key sectors such as health and sanitation should not strike.
 The strike commenced at midnight on 7 January 1950.

 Less than 48 hours later the CPP led Positive Action was launched at a mass rally.
 The dual activities of the general strike and Positive Action triggered the colonial authorities to make multiple arrests including Biney.
 Many workers who participated in the strike were also dismissed from their employment.